allison-johnson/sinatra-practice-it/notes.md

 To do
+- Teacher show page
+    * Shows all questions
+    * Shows owned questions ('your questions')

+- Seed database!

+- Edit pages for questions and students

+- Delete pages for questions, students, and topics
+    * If a question was only associated with Topic X and then Topic X gets deleted, what should happen to the question?

 - Only able to see question/topic show pages if correct teacher is logged in (although maybe all teachers can see these, as long as someone is logged in???)
     * Are questions/topics currently associated to a teacher?
 Should they be?
         * They are ... because the student_questions join table links every question to a student, who is in turn associated with a teacher